nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

 - `add Video 1 /mod CS2040S /lec Week 1 /timestamp 01:04:20 /watch /tags Intro, Short`

+When in a module or lecture context, the `/mod` argument will be injected if only the `/mod` argument is omitted in the original command (refer to [Navigation](#navigation-injection) for more information).

 ### Edit a Module